szymeqic-git/projekt_psl/README.md

  3. Networked Data Communication: Effective communication is crucial in **SCADA**.
 Data obtained from sensors must be efficiently transmitted to **SCADA** field controllers, which, in turn, establish communication with the **SCADA** supervisory computers.
 Additionally, remote control commands are sent from the **SCADA** supervisory computers to actuators.

- 4. Data Presentation: Human-Machine Interfaces (**HMI**s) play a pivotal role in **SCADA** systems by visually representing both current and historical data to operators. **HMI**s provide an intuitive interface for operators to interact with the system.
+ 4. Data Presentation: Human-Machine Interfaces (**HMIs**) play a pivotal role in **SCADA** systems by visually representing both current and historical data to operators. **HMIs** provide an intuitive interface for operators to interact with the system.

  5. Real-time and Historical Data: **SCADA** systems incorporate both real-time and historical data.
 Real-time data allows users to monitor the current state of processes, while historical data enables the tracking of performance against past trends.